tianrun2017/orion-schedule/README.md

 cnpm install
 cnpm run dev
 ```
-when all is ok ,you can login the console,the default user is admin/123123
+when all is ok ,you can login the console page,the default user is admin/123123

 ### Config the task
 #### Group config

 The main logic is create a virtual group,all task will be relatived to a group,it indicate the same code in the group,when it finished,you can copy the group code for your application
-#### the task development
+#### Task development

 to add the dependency schedule-client-starter by the default version
 ```xml